DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ### Lutris

 Adding these games is most easily accomplished by using .desktop shortcut files that can be created from inside the Lutris application.
 Right click on each game you would like to add to ES-DE and select _Create desktop shortcut_.
 Following this it's recommend to use the built-in game importer (accessible from the _Utilities_ menu) to import the .desktop files into ES-DE.
-If doing this then ES-DE will take the actual game name that is defined inside the .desktop file and rename it to that as part of the import process.
+If doing this then ES-DE will take the actual game name that is defined inside the .desktop file and rename the entry to that as part of the import process.

 You could alternatively manually move the .desktop files to the `lutris` system directory, but if doing so you may also want to rename some of the files as their names may be a bit cryptic which could confuse the scraper.